-For our en suite bathrooms at Ednovean Farm, we chose deep Roll topped baths to keep the old fashioned romance of yesteryear and hark back to a time when there was time in the day to devote to “me time” with a leisurely, relaxing soak.
+For our en suite bathrooms at Ednovean Farm, we chose deep Roll topped baths to keep the old fashioned romance of yesteryear.
+The baths hark back to a time when there was time in the day to devote to “me time” Time for a leisurely, relaxing soak.
 They are just perfect for a romantic holiday of course.

 To keep clutter to a minimum, I’ve looked for pretty enamel containers to hold bathroom ephemera like cotton buds and make up remover pads and cache boxes.
 In some bathrooms I’ve been able to add a comfortable chair for perfect for relaxing chat, and for tiles I’ve chosen natural marbles, travertine and Italian terracotta to stay in touch with the natural world around us.
 Finally I sourced hand made soaps from Jean Barrie soap co just the other side of Penzance and liquid soap from St Kitts Herbery Co

 Curtains and blinds

 With our French inspired schemes I’ve chosen Toile de Jouy in a gentle monochrome and faded greys to drape in long relaxed folds backed by striped blinds for the curtains for two of our rooms and gorgeous cut velvet for simple blinds for the third with deep cottagey windows.
 Try Red Rose Textiles in Penzance – it’s a labyrinth of interesting and unusual fabrics piled deeply along the walls with just enough room to edge along to the counter at the back!